AlexYouXin/PnPNet/README.md

 # Usage
 If you want to train the model from scratch, please follow the next steps.
 1. fix dataset settings according to configs/config_for_datasets.py.
-2. confirm model settings according to the networks folder.
+2. confirm model settings according to the network_configs folder.
 3. `python train.py`

 # Acknowledgements